poga/lua53-notes/src/exceptions.md

 #endif							/* } */
 ```

-A `errorjmp` is defined in lua state.
+An `errorjmp` is defined in Lua state.
 It's a linked-list for recording a series of jump location of the current error.

 ```
 /* chain list of long jump buffers */